 Breathing in fresh, oxygen-rich air is essential for maintaining optimal wellness.
 However, many homes can be plagued by poor air quality, leading to a range of respiratory issues and other health concerns.

 All of your cells get oxygen from your blood.
-Red blood cells link with oxygen and transport it through your circulation as you breathe and take new oxygen into your lungs.
+Red blood cells link with oxygen and transport it through your circulation as you breathe and take in new oxygen into your lungs.
 On a cellular level, oxygen helps replace worn-out cells, provides energy, and maintains your immune system, among other things.
-That is why it is critical to ensure that your blood oxygen level is neither too high or too low.
+That is why it is critical to ensure that your blood oxygen level is neither too high nor too low.

 How is blood oxygen level measured?

 A pulse oximeter is used to monitor blood oxygen, commonly known as oxygen saturation.
-It’s a little gadget that attaches to your finger (or another area of your body) and measures the proportion of red blood cells that transport oxygen to those that don’t.
+It's a small gadget that attaches to your finger (or another area of your body) and measures the proportion of red blood cells that transport oxygen to those that don't.

 What should your oxygen level be?

 Pulse oximeters measure your blood oxygen level by shining light through capillary veins at the surface of your skin.
 It is measured as a percentage, commonly known as SpO2.

 A typical blood oxygen level may vary between 95 and 100%.
 This figure is often lower in patients with lung illnesses or other particular health conditions.
 Blood oxygen levels less than 90% are considered low.
 This is known as hypoxemia, and it may indicate the need for medical intervention.